Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Support for Foster Families

 Virginia foster parents receive constant support from the state systems.
 The state system provides funding, education, and financial backing to address essential child needs, including clothing, food, school supplies, and healthcare.
-Social workers provide continuous involvement to guarantee support for every system member.
+Social workers offer continuous involvement to guarantee support for every system member.

 Local community agencies establish programs combining mentoring and educational services and additional support groups for foster parents.
 The priority is establishing a system that supports foster families through a felt connection and emotional confidence.